Law Enforcement Officer Position

 Important Information

-Step One- Select KCSO and pass the PST Written Exam and Physical Ability Test.
-Both tests must be passed in order for your scores to be sent to KCSO.
+Select KCSO and pass both the PST Written Exam, Physical Ability Test and submit a complete and up to date Personal History Statement (PHS).
+Both tests must be passed and your scores released to KCSO in order for us to receive them.

 Community Information